Christian-Zahner/java_insel_html-downloader/README.md

 Add new subfolders in [Dir] -> "Key", use a comma to separate.

 # Todos (already considered)
-- Refactor
 - Make it faster
-- Use until now unused 404 file comparison to save time
+- Use 404 file for making it faster